ahmedelsayedali1/Data-structure-project/README.md

-# Data-structure-project
-This repository showcases a collection of data structure implementations, including arrays, linked lists, stacks, queues.
-It serves as part of my academic projects and personal learning archive.

 # 💾 Basic Data Structures Implementation in C++

 This repository contains a C++ console application that implements and allows interactive testing of four fundamental data structures: Stack, Queue, Array, and Singly Linked List.
 All structures (except the Linked List) are implemented using fixed-size arrays defined by the preprocessor directive `#define SIZE 100`.